There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 If the judgment is successfully challenged in the Member State of origin, this could neutralise the original judgment.
 However, this possibility does not affect the presumption of the Brussels 1a Regulation that the original judgment – when presented in the Member State where enforcement is sought – is entitled to receive both recognition and enforcement, even if the enforcement court has the discretion to wholly or partially suspend the enforcement of a foreign judgment if it is challenged in the Member State of origin.

 The Brussels 1a Regulation exhaustively sets out the exceptional grounds that, when present, prevent the recognition and hence the enforcement of a foreign judgment in the Member State where the request is made, as follows:

-Non-EU judgments may be challenged if the court that initially rendered the judgment did not have jurisdiction over the case, or if the judgment is incompatible with French international public policy (see below) or was procured by fraud.
+Non-EU judgments may be challenged if the court that initially rendered the judgment did not have jurisdiction over the case, or if the judgment is incompatible with French international public policy or was procured by fraud.
 The exequatur may be appealed within one month of the date of the service by one party on the other (or within three months for parties domiciled abroad).

-As will be seen hereinafter, the recognition and enforcement of arbitral awards may be refused only on a few grounds, making it typically far easier to enforce an arbitral award than a non-EU court judgment.
+As will be seen hereinafter, the recognition and enforcement of arbitral awards may be refused on only a few grounds, making it typically far easier to enforce an arbitral award than a non-EU court judgment.